 We've found that a good granularity in choosing the scope of branches is "One branch per issue".

-Sane Workflow #1: Single stable master, leverage branches but keep it simple
+Sane Workflow #1: Single stable main, leverage branches but keep it simple

 My recent article on simple git workflows showed a simple branching model for continuous delivery.
 Which is centered around the notion that